Skip to content

 Interim Dean Philip Osteen smiles at the camera

-Philip Osteen, PhD
+Philip Osteen, PhD, MSW

 Leaders in Social Justice and Behavioral Health

 The College of Social Work develops social work leaders to promote social justice and behavioral health in all communities.
 Health and justice includes sociocultural, economic, sovereign nation, psychological, spiritual, environmental, political, and biological dimensions.
-To achieve these aims, we provide rigorous education with a focus on human diversity and vulnerable populations, social justice initiatives, and interdisciplinary collaboration.
+To achieve these aims, we provide rigorous education with a focus on people from all backgrounds and vulnerable populations, social justice initiatives, and interdisciplinary collaboration.
 We collaborate with community partners to develop, implement, optimize, and evaluate evidence-based approaches to practice and policy.
 Our students study and apply critically-appraised research, theories of practice, behavioral health interventions, models of community practice, innovative research methods, and policy analyses that prepare them to lead locally and globally.
 Our faculty and research staff engage in a research-to-practice model integrating advances in service delivery informed by translational research.
 Through federal, state, and foundation grant funding, the College’s research activities produce and disseminate knowledge to improve individual and societal well-being.

 Strategic Plan